10 Best Things to do in Osaka, Japan

 We had the best time with our host, Yayo, who taught us to make all kinds of delicious dishes from Osaka and the Kansai region.
 He spoke great English, and the class was very hands-on.
 We were in a super small group, too, so we got lots of personalized instruction.

 We loved learning about the difference between the okonomiyaki pancakes from Osaka and those from Hiroshima, and making the city’s famous takoyaki balls!
-In case you didn’t know, takoyaki are deep fried octopus balls, so learning how to make them was definitely a new culinary challenge for us.
+In case you didn’t know, takoyaki are deep-fried octopus balls, so learning how to make them was definitely a new culinary challenge for us.

-We also made miso soup, and for dessert we prepared matcha and taiyaki, which are those famous fish-shaped waffles that seem to be all over Instagram nowadays!
+We also made miso soup, and for dessert, we prepared matcha and taiyaki, which are those famous fish-shaped waffles that seem to be all over Instagram nowadays!
 They were stuffed with sweet red bean paste, and it was the perfect way to end the meal.

-This class costs $117 USD and it was a really delicious thing to do in Osaka.
 You can do it at lunch or dinner time, but it usually sells out at least a few days in advance, so be sure to book ahead of time.

 7. Party like a local!